 Synthetic fabrics tend to be less expensive, a touch more durable, and pack down smaller.
 They also tend to hold onto moisture, retain odors over time, and often don't provide the same warmth-to-weight when compared to their natural-fiber companions.
 Merino wool tops are typically more expensive and bulkier but offer benefits like superior body-temperature regulation, moisture-wicking ability, and odor resistance.
 Silk, while incredibly valuable in terms of warmth-to-weight-to-thickness, is a hard sell based on durability alone.

 The Outdoor Research Echo L/S is one of the most valuable synthetic layers on the market today.
-A standout for 3-season recreation and as an athletic base for the coldest months, this top is not only versatile for activities like backpacking, but performs impressively well as a technical layer.
+This top is not only versatile as a standalone shirt for activities like running, but it performs impressively well as a technical base layer.
 If you're value-minded but tend to run colder, add a little warmth with an all-natural option like the Meriwool Thermal Midweight, a 100% merino wool layer that is very reasonably priced compared to its direct competition.
+It is a standout for 3-season recreation and works quite well as an athletic base for the coldest months.

 We wore these layers through the varying temperatures of fall and winter to test every quality that results in you successfully staying warm and dry.
 We wore them as we skinned up windblown ridges in the Northwest, rowed through desolate canyons in the Southwest, slept on the frozen dirt after climbing sunny sandstone cracks, and explored trails by bike and foot in Colorado and New Mexico.
-The standout tops for well-balanced warmth are the SmartWool Merino 250, the Patagonia Capilene Air, and Ridge Merino Inversion.
+The standout tops for well-balanced warmth are the SmartWool Merino 250, the Patagonia Capilene Air, and the Ortovox 185 Rock'N'Wool.
 These tops consist of thicker, cushy fabrics that seal in heat while maintaining excellent breathability and moisture-wicking abilities.

 There are some specific features that we've found to help keep us warm and may help you narrow your search for the perfect base layer.
-Models like the Icebreaker 200 Oasis, Smartwool Intraknit 200, and both the REI Co-op Merino Midweight and the REI Lightweight Crew have nice long arms and a drop-tail hem.
-Like the extended-cut of the Ridge Merino Inversion, this design feature helps them to stay tucked into your bottoms when skiing.
-They also keep them from rising up and exposing your wrists, back, and belly when bending over to put on your climbing skins or reaching for that next crimper when climbing.
+Models like the Icebreaker 200 Oasis and the REI Lightweight Crew have a drop-tail hem.
+When skiing, we particularly appreciate the ability to keep your top tucked in and snow out of your pants.
+But these design features can also keep your top from rising up and exposing your back and belly when bending over to put on your climbing skins or reaching for that next crimper when climbing.

 The Argument Against Cotton